-Primary Criteria Rank Assessment Representativeness M A depleted example of indigenous vegetation which is typical of that remaining in the ecological district.
-Rarity M The area supports an indigenous species that is now rare in this part of the ecological district.
+Primary Criteria Rank Assessment Representativeness \mathbf{M} A depleted example of indigenous vegetation which is typical of that remaining in the ecological district.
+Rarity L/M The area supports an indigenous species that is now uncommon in the ecological district.
 Diversity and Pattern L/M A substantially depleted indigenous plant community.